 A Clogged Kitchen Sink: How to Clean it Yourself

 No matter how many preventative measures you take to ensure your kitchen sink drain won’t clog, it can still happen.
-The best thing to do is to prevent it from clogging in the first place.
-But if your drain does get clogged, there is an important distinction to make.
+If you’re not sure how to prevent one, read this article.
+Now that your drain is clogged, there is an important distinction to make.
 Is your garbage disposal working?
 This will help you determine if the clog is stemming from a problem with the disposal or if it’s because of a clog in your drain and/or drain pipe.
 Is the clog only on one side of the kitchen sink?
 Have the blades in your disposal stopped spinning?
-If you answered yes to either of these questions, read how to fix your disposal first.
+If you answered yes to either of these questions, read this article first.
 If not, let’s clean that kitchen sink drain!

 - Remove the strainers from the sink.